-Acknowledgement that my failure to evacuate as ordered by Law Enforcement is a violation of California Penal Code §409.5(c), a misdemeanor.
-I understand that I assume responsibility for myself and all occupants in this residence.
-I am also aware that the future opportunity to evacuate may not exist, and resources to provide rescue may not be available.
+I am aware that my failure to evacuate as ordered by law Enforcement or Health Officials is a violation of California Penal Code 409.5(c), a misdemeanor.
+I still refuse to evacuate and understand that I assume complete responsibility for myself, family, this dwelling, its contents and any other subjects occupying this residence.
+I am also aware that the future opportunity to evacuate may not exist, and resources to rescue me or us may not be available.